nubenetes/awesome-kubernetes/docs/prometheus.md

 * https://github.com/cyrille-leclerc/opentelemetry-maven-extension Maven extension to observe Maven builds as distributed traces using OpenTelemetry
 * https://github.com/equinix-labs/otel-cli OpenTelemetry command-line tool for sending events from shell scripts & similar environments
 * https://github.com/ansible-collections/community.general/pull/3091 Send distributed traces for the ansible runs with OpenTelemetry
+* [medium.com/@tathagatapaul7: OpenTelemetry in Kubernetes: Deploying your Collector and Metrics Backend](https://medium.com/@tathagatapaul7/opentelemetry-in-kubernetes-deploying-your-collector-and-metrics-backend-b8ec86ac4a43) OpenTelemetry is a great way to instrument your applications to provide metrics in a vendor-agnostic way to any observability backend.
+But lots of people face issues while deploying it on Kubernetes.
+For me, I had the knowledge of how Kubernetes works, but I had trouble deploying the collector or at times instrumenting my application.
+The resources on the internet are a bit scattered and it requires a lot of time to go through them.
+There is a lack of resources that can show you a concrete implementation of OpenTelemetry in Kubernetes from start to finish (or some of them are very cleverly hidden).
+So I decided to write this blog to demonstrate a very simple implementation of how to deploy a collector to collect metrics and then export the data to various backends for observability.
+In another blog, I will show how an application in GoLang can be instrumented to expose metrics.

 #### Telegraf Collector
 * [Telegraf Collector](https://www.influxdata.com/time-series-platform/telegraf/)